StartBootstrap/startbootstrap-clean-blog-jekyll/books.md

 159. **Slightly Chipped: Footnotes in Booklore**, *Lawrence and Nancy Goldstone*, St. Martin's Press, 1999.
 160. **A Short History of Humanity: How Migration Made Us Who We Are**, *Johannes Krause and Thomas Trappe (Translated by Caroline Waight)*, WH Allen, 2021.
 161. **The World Before Us: How Science is Revealing a New Story of Our Human Origins**, *Tom Higham*, Viking, 2021.
-162. **Brief Notes on the Art and Manner of Arranging One's Books**, *George Perec (Translated by John Sturrock)*, Penguin Books, 2020.
-163. **Return of a King: The Battle for Afghanistan**, *William Dalrymple*, Bloomsbury Publishing, 2014.

 ## Fiction